-Today Marshmallow reviews a classic: A Wrinkle in Time by Madeleine L’Engle, first published in 1962.
+Today Marshmallow reviews a classic: A Wrinkle in Time by Madeleine L’Engle, first published in 1962 and awarded the Newberry Medal in 1963.
 This is the first book of L’Engle’s Time Quintet.

 Marshmallow’s Quick Take: If you like classic science fiction or just like some of Madeleine L’Engle’s books, then this might be the book for you.